BerniceWu/SpotifyBot/README.md

 ### Step3
 - And then you can get a song, you can play, pause, stop this song.
 ### Step4
-- It can just control your own spotify!
+- It can only control your own spotify!

 ## Author
 [BerniceWu](https://github.com/BerniceWu)